Campus Job Descriptions

 Functional and administrative supervision is exercised over the Program Director Illinois Small Business Development Center.

-B.A. or B.S. degree in business, economics, or other relevant field required.
-Five years experience with small business management or business consulting, and master’s degree is preferred.
+B.A. or B.S. degree in related fields.
+Preferred certification in fundraising and economic development.
+Five years experience with small business management, marketing, and fundraising.
 Budget and program management experience, strong marketing and sales orientation, ability to master technical literature, and excellent communication skills including public speaking are also required.